 Imagine that today’s the first day of your retirement.
 You’ve invested all of your retirement assets into shares.
 You go online in order to sell enough shares to fund the next month.
 You’re horrified to find that your share portfolio has dropped in value by 10% after a market crash.
 The press is speculating about even worse to come.
-One of the main justifications for the so-called bucket strategy for investment drawdown is to guard against this type of scenario.
+One of the main motivations behind the bucket strategy is to help manage this type of scenario.

 What Is The Bucket Strategy?